rishi-raj-jain/article-recommendation-system/README.md

 <!-- ![](https://upstash.com/blog/rag-chatbot-upstash/opengraph-image) -->

-# Building an Article Recommendation System with Remix, LangChain, OpenAI and Upstash
+# Building an Article Recommendation System with Upstash and OpenAI

 <p>
   <a href="#introduction"><strong>Introduction</strong></a> ·